Seat Leon Estate review

 Equipment, options and extras

-FR trim brings an auto-dimming rear-view mirror, rain-sensing wipers, climate control and ‘dynamic’ indicators – these illuminate a series in LEDs one after the other, effectively pointing in the direction you’re about to turn.
+FR trim brings an auto-dimming rear-view mirror, rain-sensing wipers, climate control and "dynamic" indicators – these illuminate a series in LEDs one after the other, effectively pointing in the direction you’re about to turn.
 FR models also have sports suspension, so it’s definitely the one to go for if you value agile handling over a comfortable ride.

-Seat Leon Estate 2020 infotainment
+Seat Leon Estate infotainment touchscreen

 Reliability